drop2jyoti/Estimation-of-Obesity-Levels/README.md

 #### 3. Hyperparameter Tuning
-      - Tuning of hyperparamters on XgBoost and Random Forest models
+      - Tuning of hyperparameters on XGBoost and Random Forest models
       - **Comparison of model performances** to select the best-performing model using **GridSearch**.
-      - Application of 5 fold cross validation
+      - Application of 5-fold cross-validation

 #### 4. **Feature Engineering**
       - We used **XGBoost, Random Forest** and **SHAP** to assess **feature importance**.
-      - Utilizatiion of a **correlation matrix** to gain insight for elimination of redundant features.
+      - Utilization of a **correlation matrix** to gain insight for elimination of redundant features.

 #### 5. **Feature Elimination and Model Comparison**
       - Reduction of the feature set based on **feature importance** and **correlations**.